The directors of a company are responsible for representing and promoting the interests of the company.

-Where a director acts against the company’s interests, this can have a significant impact on the investors’ confidence.
-If you suspect a director will or has acted in violation of their duties, it is important to act without delay.
+When a director is not acting in the best interests of the company, it can have a significant impact on the investors’ confidence.
+If you suspect a breach of directors’ duties in your company, it is important to act without delay.
 At Saunders, our Commercial Litigation Solicitors will act quickly and tenaciously to limit any damage to the company.

 Shareholders who aim to take legal action against an errant director must negotiate the complex rules relating to derivative claims.
 Our solicitors have a great depth of experience with these claims.
 We will provide expert advice and representation to ensure the full extent of the company’s loss is recovered.

 Breach of Directors’ Duties Explained